zarf-dev/proposals/0008-rework-inspect/README.md

 and make progress.
 -->

-- Accept a cluster source of the package for new commands.
+- Accept a cluster source of the package for new functionality.
 Cluster source will continue to work for `zarf package inspect definition` and `zarf package inspect images`, but not for `zarf package inspect sbom`, `zarf package inspect manifests`, or `zarf package inspect values-files`
 - Print out multiple types of inspects in the same command.
 A user will not be able to print out the package definition and manifests in the same command.
 - Support directly opening the SBOM in browser